Home » DIY Tutorials » Dad’s lawn dethatcher tips and tricks {Best Lawn Series 1}

 Lawn Dethatcher attached to lawn mower

 Our lawn seems to be in desperate need of dethatching every Spring.
-This is where a dethatcher that hooks onto your lawn mower comes in handy.
+This is where a yard dethatcher and aerator that hooks onto your lawn mower (tow behind) comes in handy.

-It pulls behind the lawn mower and digs up all the dead grass.
+This lawn dethatcher pulls behind the lawn mower (tow behind dethatcher) and digs up all the dead grass.
 Call me crazy but I love watching all the dead grass get dug up.

 This image above is from previous year (check out this post where I talked about the yard project killing me and the budget).
 We removed all the dead trees and brush and you can see the dead lawn.
 It was thick yellow dead grass and weeds.